lyokha/nginx-haskell-module/examples/dynamicUpstreams/README.md

 }
 ```

-When a haskell service receives new data it must update its service variable and
+When a haskell service receives new data, it must update its service variable
-then call a *callback* function to make a request to a location with a special
+and then call a *callback* function to make a request to a location with a
-*upconf* handler that will read the variable and update all the affected
+special *upconf* handler that will read the variable and update all the affected
 upstreams with the new list of servers.

 The *upconf* module is mostly adopted from the *dynamic upstreams module* and
-provides two directives.
+provides three directives.

 - *upconf* ``$var`` &mdash; Installs a content handler to read value of the
   ``$var`` and update the upstreams listed in it.
-Allowed on the *location*
+Allowed at the *location*
   configuration level.
 It corresponds to directive *dynamic_upstream* from the
   dynamic upstream module but gets data from a variable.

+- *upconf_round_robin* &mdash; This directive must be put inside upstreams with
+  round robin load balancing to be used with the *upconf*.
+Allowed at the
+  *upstream* configuration level.

-- *upconf_hash* ``$var`` ``consistent`` &mdash; Allows using *hash* value for
+- *upconf_hash* ``$var`` ``consistent`` &mdash; An alternative to
+  *upconf_round_robin*.
+Allows using *hash* value for searching the target
-  searching the target server.
-Allowed on the *upstream* configuration level.
+  server.
+Allowed at the *upstream* configuration level.

 As soon as *upconf* must parse a *JSON* object, the module requires an external
 library [*jsmn*](http://github.com/zserge/jsmn) for that.
 The *hash*